revetuzo/bitcoin-weather-monitor/README.md

   - Adafruit_GFX
   - Adafruit_ST7735
   - Sodaq_SHT2x
 - find and follow instructions on how to connect your NodeMCU board with Arduino IDE via USB
 - modify the .ino sketch file:
-  - #define MY_TZ, this string defines your timezone and DST rules (set to GMT by default)
+  - #define MY_TZ, this string defines your timezone and DST rules (set to GMT/London by default)
   - point char mempoolserver[] at your own node or just leave it at the default mempool.space address
   - char weatherAPIString: here you have to place your latitude, longitude, and Openweathermap API key
   - enter your WiFi SSID and password in arduino_secrets.h
   - (optional) you can change the date format in the tftClockScreen() function (default is European / German style)
   - (optional) you can change the temperature units in the tftTempWeatherScreen() function
   - (optional) change the data update intverval (5 min) and time per screen (5 s) with int dataUpdateInterval and int timePerScreen in the sketch header
 - compile the sketch and upload to your NodeMCU board
 - use the Serial Monitor during first startup to check that all data are correctly retrieved